uaraven/csql/readme.md

 # csql - Query language for comma-separated values

 csql is a small tool allowing to run SQL queries on CSV files.

+csql is not particularly fast or flexible, it exists solely because at one moment I though "wouldn't it be nice to run sql queries on csv files".
+Of course there's probably a ton of answers for this questiom, but reinventing the wheel is one of my favourite pastimes, so here we go.

 csql supports basic<sup>*</sup> `SELECT` statement features, including: